Words by Blanka Priddle

 You could play your favourite song and let yourself dance around your living room in your underwear if that is what fills your heart with joy.

 All of these take moments, mere minutes.
 You do not need to meditate for an hour every day.
 If you have the time and discipline for this, that’s great!
 However, if you do not have the time, or the energy, or the discipline right now, start small.
 The important thing is to start.
-Take one conscious breath, practise yoga or another physical activity for five minutes, write down one thing that you are truly grateful for.
+Take one conscious breath, practice yoga or another physical activity for five minutes, write down one thing that you are truly grateful for.

 Blanka has been passionately learning about all things natural and alternative since her teens and has been on this exploring journey for almost three decades now.
 She discoved essential oils back in the 90s, fell in love with raw living foods in the noughties, and played with many other things in between.
 She is a Kundalini as well as Hatha yoga teacher, enjoys cooking, makes her own beauty products, and is always on a quest to find the best coffee in town.